Brothel: Legal status

-In a few countries, prostitution and operating a brothel is legal and regulated.
-The degree of regulation varies widely by country.
-Most of these countries allow brothels, at least in theory, as they are considered to be less problematic than street prostitution.
 In parts of Australia, brothels are legal and regulated.
-Regulation includes planning controls and licensing and registration requirements, and there may be other restrictions.
+Regulation includes planning controls and licensing and registration requirements, and there may be other restrictions to help improve the safety of sex workers, punters (customers of prostitution), and to reduce crime.
 However, the existence of licensed brothels does not stop illegal brothels from operating.
-According to a report in the Australian Daily Telegraph, illegal brothels in Sydney in 2009 outnumbered licensed operations by four to one; while in Queensland only 10% of prostitution happens in licensed brothels, with the rest being either independent sex workers (which is legal) or illegal operations.
+According to a report in the Australian Daily Telegraph, illegal brothels in Sydney in 2009 outnumbered licensed operations by four to one, while in Queensland only 10% of prostitution happens in licensed brothels, with the rest being either independent sex workers (which is legal) or illegal operations.